glassroom/generalized_orders_of_magnitude/README.md

 ## Background

 The work here originated with casual conversations over email between us, the authors, in which we wondered if it might be possible to find a succinct expression for computing non-diagonal linear recurrences in parallel, by mapping them to the domain of complex logarithms.
-Our casual conversations gradually evolved into the development of generalized orders of magnitude, an algorithm for estimating Lyapunov exponents in parallel, and a novel method for selectively resetting interim states in a parallel prefix scan.
+Our casual conversations gradually evolved into the development of generalized orders of magnitude, along with an algorithm for estimating Lyapunov exponents in parallel, and a novel method for selectively resetting interim states in a parallel prefix scan.
 We hope others find our work and our code useful.

 ## Citing